amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Superman Space Age
 - Fuck This Place
 - Phantom Road by Jeff Lemire
+- Children of the Black Sun
+- And We Love You

 ## Read
 - Do a Powerbomb!